appliedblockchain/ab-website/_posts/2022-06-26-recoop-podcast.md

 category: videos
 social: video
 link: https://www.youtube.com/watch?v=h7XWTq5g_Bo&ab_channel=TheReCoop
-headline: "Our CEO Adi Ben-Ari participated in the new episode of The ReCoop Podcast where he discussed the London Bridge, SilentData, Algorand State Proofs, data privacy, self sovereign identity, layer 1's, layer 2's, a multi-chain future, and a lot more with the very entertaining Cooper Daniels."
+headline: "Watch the new episode of The ReCoop Podcast with our CEO, Adi Ben-Ari, discussing the London Bridge, Silent Data, Algorand State Proofs, data privacy, layer 1's and 2's, a multi-chain future, and a lot more with Cooper Daniels."
 ---